darasus/ai-blog/content/how-to-code-better.md

   efficiently and save time overall.
 To learn more about coding, you should actively be trying to learn new things every day.
 You should also consider how often you’ll use a certain tool and whether it’s worth the investment.
+intro: >-
+  Coding can be challenging at times.
+Even if you’re a pro coder, sometimes logic and algorithms just don’t click.
+The best coders know how to tackle those tough spots by researching solutions, studying best practices, and implementing new techniques.

+  Coding is a skill that requires constant refinement to stay relevant in today’s tech-heavy world.
+While coding might seem like a very technical skill, it actually has many parallels with other creative fields like writing or music.
+The more you code, the better you get at it.

+  Learning how to code effectively and efficiently is a big challenge for anyone working in this field or looking to break into it.
+But once you have the basics down, it’s all about refining your technique and increasing your efficiency so that you can complete projects faster while producing higher quality results.
 ---

 ## Plan Before You Code